China's lending push bypasses cash-starved farm sector

 There are also political dimensions to the problem.

-Some officials also fear that increasing efficiency and profits through mechanization would ring Chinese cities with slums full of unemployed farmers.
+Some officials also fear that increasing efficiency and profits through mechanisation would ring Chinese cities with slums full of unemployed farmers.

 But policies designed to keep farmers on small, low-yielding plots impedes the consolidation that could create economies of scale.